Spikkels/Calculate-Rankings/README.md

 Example:
 1. Tarantulas: 6 pts
 2. Lions: 5 pts
-3. FC Awesome: 1 pts
+3. FC Awesome: 1 pt
-3. Snakes: 1 pts
+3. Snakes: 1 pt
 5. Grouches: 0 pts

 Game results can be manually inserted or imported from a file.